Healthy Homemade Granola Recipe

 To ensure this granola is gloriously gluten-free, simply check the label on your oats to ensure they’re GF certified.

-Nutrition Facts are estimated using an online recipe nutrition calculator.
-Adjust as needed and enjoy!
+Nutrition Facts for this homemade granola are estimated using an online recipe nutrition calculator.
+Adjust as needed based on any extras added or portion desired and enjoy!

-Top a jumbo scoop or two of your favorite Greek yogurt with fresh strawberries and top with as much granola as your heart desires!
+To make an epic granola bowl (aka granola yogurt bowl) simply top a jumbo scoop or two of your favorite Greek yogurt with fresh berries and as much granola as your heart desires!

 ga-ga for granola?